WillAvatec/Etch-a-Sketch/README.md

 # Etch-a-Sketch

-Project of Curriculum by The Odin Project(TOP)
+Project made from Curriculum by The Odin Project(TOP)

 Still on working process